lorenzofranze/NLP-medical-Q-A/README.md

 1.   **Learning Word Embedding**:  Our journey begins with learning the embedding representation of our dataset.
 The questions and answers undergo a preprocessing process, including the removal of punctuation and special characters, expanding contractions, converting words to lowercase, and lemmatization.
-We empoly the Word2Vec model to obtain word representations trained on our dataset.
+We employ the Word2Vec model to obtain word representations trained on our dataset.
 Subsequently, we examine embeddings for a words within our vocabulary and identify similar words.
 Finally, we visualize the embedding vectors using **t-SNE**

 2.   **Loading Pre-trained models**: To obtain better performances, we leverage pre-trained models for word embeddings.
-These models, trained on large corpora of data caputre richer semantic meanings and relationships between words.
+These models, trained on large corpora of data capture richer semantic meanings and relationships between words.
 We experimented with different models, such as **Word2Vec**, **Glove** and **fastText**, pre-trained on datasets both specific to our medical domain and more general.
 We performed the same operations as in the case of learning word embeddings.
 Noteworthy is fastText, as it enables us to compute embeddings for out-of-vocabulary words and perform sentence embeddings, a technique we will explore further in subsequent notebooks.

 The analysis clearly demonstrates that utilizing pre-trained word embedding models leads to enhanced performance.
 One compelling analysis undercoring this advantage is the word analogy test (within the medical domain).
-It vividly illutrastes that pre-trained models talilored to specific domains consistently outperform their conterparts
+It vividly illustrates that pre-trained models taillored to specific domains consistently outperform their counterparts

-### Context Retrival
+### Context Retrieval

 In the development of question-answering systems, having a context for each question is often crucial.
 Typically, models are trained to understand and retrieve answers within a given context.
 However, our dataset contains only question and answers without any additional context.
 This challenge presents a valuable opportunity for us to apply our knowledge to build a pseudo-document search engine.
 This search engine will enable us to retrieve relevant context for a given question, which can then be used for model training or other specific tasks.
 The main steps of our process of context retrievel are:

-*  **Keyword Extraction**: extract a set of kywords that capture the essence of the question using a pre-trained model, such as KeyBERT
+*  **Keyword Extraction**: extract a set of Keywords that capture the essence of the question using a pre-trained model, such as KeyBERT

-* **Context Retrival**: using the extracted keywords as queries, we utilize the PubMedAPI to search for relevant documents through a vast repository of medical documents, extracting the most relevant ones.
+* **Context Retrieval**: using the extracted keywords as queries, we utilize the PubMedAPI to search for relevant documents through a vast repository of medical documents, extracting the most relevant ones.

-* **Preprocessing and Cleaning**:  the retrieved contexts undergo preprocessing and cleaning to ensure they are in the appropriate format for futher analysis.
+* **Preprocessing and Cleaning**:  the retrieved contexts undergo preprocessing and cleaning to ensure they are in the appropriate format for further analysis.

 * **Context Ranking**: to prioritize the retrieved contexts, we employ various ranking techniques: